sarahciston/codingcare/posts/guide.md

 ### Adopt mascots

-We've adopted the magpie as our official mascot: an intelligent, crafty corvid fascinated with shiny objects and capable of using tools.
+Our mascots are magpies and meme cats, clever and crafty animals fascinated with hoarding shiny objects, capable of using tools and causing a little trouble.
+We look to jellyfish and labyrinths for their translucent flexibility, their decentralized nervous systems, their twisty turny mystery and ability to go deep.

 Our other, unofficial mascots are the queer misfit pirates from the TV show *Our Flag Means Death*.
 They support and champion each other, do projects together, explore identity, figure out their career goals, and fumble new skills while going on adventures.
+Like them, we are a rag-tag troupe, a dead poets' society, a secret laboratory, a not-so-secret guild.

 These both embody the vibe of our group and remind us to enjoy that vibe too.
-Unrelated but not really unrelated, they remind me of [Pirate Care](https://syllabus.pirate.care/), a group whose syllabus theorizes care in relation to piracy and other legal gray zones.
+These remind me of [Pirate Care](https://syllabus.pirate.care/), a group whose syllabus theorizes care in relation to piracy and other legal gray zones.
 They argue that "Caring labour needs full access to resources, knowledge, tools and technologies.
 When these are taken away, we must claim them back."

 What would you adopt as your mascot or icon?
 What's the first person, place, thing, or idea that comes to mind?